 Nespresso Coffee: Single cup brewing method

-Our grown kids got a Nespresso machine and after having just one cup, I was hooked.
-It wasn’t but a week, and we had our own Nespresso machine at the house.
+Our grown kids got a Nespresso machine, and I was hooked after having just one cup.
+It wasn’t but a week, and we had our Nespresso machine at the house.

-Warning: Once you have a Nespresso cup of coffee-you may never be able to go back.
+Warning: Once you have a Nespresso cup of coffee, you may never be able to go back to your old coffee.

-The Nespresso Vertuo Deluxe (the machine we have) brews coffee, espresso, and everything in-between.
+The Nespresso Vertuo Deluxe (our machine) brews coffee, espresso, and everything in between.
 From dark and intense to mild and smooth- there are over 30 blends to choose from!

 Pros + Cons of Nespresso Coffee: